 SOURCE:“What are the Secrets to IKEA’s Success?”
 Tom White, tutor2U, March 01, 2011.

-IKEA’s endurance through hard times, upward growth, and phenomenal fan base as indicated by its opt-in database, shows the company’s operational and marketing strategies are working.
+IKEA’s endurance through hard times, upward growth, and phenomenal fan base as indicated by its opt-in database, shows the company’s operational and successful marketing strategies that are working.
 Here’s what it is doing right.

-- Not cutting its marketing budget (neither print, nor digitally but adding programs).
+- Not cutting its marketing budget (neither print marketing , nor digitally but adding programs).

 - Building a multi-channel campaign around its print anchor – its annual catalog.